sarathch/SyncSpotify/Readme.md

-SyncSptify App
+# SyncSpotify

+## Author
-Author : Sarath
+Sarath

+## Why SyncSpotify?

 SyncSpotify is a simple project to connect to Spotify's Web API.

-SyncSpotify fetches Client Credentials Auth token during AUthorization step.
+SyncSpotify fetches Client Credentials Auth token during Authorization step.

 SyncSpotify queries on album list available on Spotify using the fetched CC Access Token.

-TO-DOs:
+## TO-DO
-1. Implementing refresh token mechanism on expiry
+* Implementing refresh token mechanism on expiry
-2. Few small error message handling needs to be done on SyncSpotify View.
+* Few small error message handling needs to be done on SyncSpotify View.
-3. UI design needs to be beautified and optimized.
+* UI design needs to be beautified and optimized.